-- University of Plymouth’s Ecologies Postgraduate Research Event 2017, paper presenting early concepts and research ideas.
+- University of Plymouth’s Ecologies Postgraduate Research Event in 2017, where I presented a paper that introduced early concepts and research ideas.

-- Manchester Metropolitan University’s Provoking Discourse, 2018, paper entitled ‘Land Matters: Encountering an Anorganic Landscape’, an early construct of Tectonics (The Virtual) plate.
+- Manchester Metropolitan University’s Provoking Discourse in 2018, where I delivered a paper titled ‘Land Matters: Encountering an Anorganic Landscape,' which served as an initial exploration for the development of the Tectonics (The Virtual) plate.

-- Dublin Trinity College’s Art in the Anthropocene Conference 2019, paper entitled ‘Feeling through Landscape, an early prototype of Pahoehoe (Actualisation) Plate’.
+- Dublin Trinity College’s Art in the Anthropocene Conference in 2019, where I presented a paper titled ‘Feeling through Landscape,' showcasing an early prototype of the Pahoehoe (Actualisation) Plate.

-- University of Plymouth’s Arts Research Network water~ways symposium, 2021, paper entitled ‘Constructing an Unsubstantial Territory’.
+- University of Plymouth’s Arts Research Network water~ways symposium in 2021, where I presented a paper titled ‘Constructing an Unsubstantial Territory.'

-I also made exhibitions of practice in Exeter’s Underground Passages Gallery, 2018, at the Sidney Nolan Trust, 2018, and the Lumen: Cosmic Sublime Exhibition, 2019; at the Pie Factory, Margate, the Impermanence, 2017, and at the Art Hub Gallery, Creekside, London, 2017.
+Moreover, I curated and showcased my artistic practice in various notable exhibitions.
+These include Exeter’s Underground Passages Gallery in 2018, the Sidney Nolan Trust in 2018, the Lumen: Cosmic Sublime Exhibition in 2019, the Pie Factory in Margate for Impermanence in 2017, and the Art Hub Gallery in Creekside, London in 2017.

-In addition, I co-organised and chaired sessions in University of Plymouth’s Arts Research Seminars for 2018/19 alongside fellow research student, Ryan Nolan.
+In addition to my research and exhibition endeavors, I actively contributed to the academic community by co-organizing and chairing sessions in the University of Plymouth’s Arts Research Seminars for the 2018/19 academic year, collaborating closely with fellow research student Ryan Nolan.